 - Will you and your partner be getting under each other's feet all the time in such a small place?

-- If you're a singleton, is it big enough to rent a spare room or have people over to stay while their on holiday?
+- If you're a singleton, is it big enough to rent a spare room or have people over to stay while they're on holiday?

 - It looks spacious on the plans but how much stuff have you got and how much are you likely to accumulate while living here?

-- Won't you want bigger balcony to sit out on?
+- Won't you want a bigger balcony to sit out on?

-- Do you really want to look at that main road every day?
+- Do you really want to look out at that main road every day?